 Building on the success of the 2018/2019 #FollowTheStar campaign, this year, the Church of England’s Christmas campaign will help churches reflect the current situation.
 Read more about it and download the first new resources on the Church of England website.

 CPAS are also supporting churches with all sorts of ideas and resources for Christmas through the pandemic.
 These links may be helpful:-

-NB: Help with Christmas mailings – the Pastoral Services Diary is a fantastic on-line tool which reminds you which groups to invite to which events.
-Your reminders, which you can set up in advance, will arrive by email letting you know when to send out invitations to Christingle and other Christmas services for example.
-It can even help you prepare the address labels for posting to specific groups of contacts.
-If you don’t have an account, you can find out more and register here: www.pastoralservicesdiary.org.
+NB: Help with Christmas mailings – the Life Events Diary is a fantastic on-line tool which reminds you which groups to invite to which events.
+Your reminders, which you can set up in advance, will arrive by email letting you know when to send out details of your Christmas services.
+To help reach those without internet access, it can also help you prepare the address labels for posting to specific groups of contacts.
+If you don’t have an account, you can find out more and register here: www.lifeeventsdiary.org.

 Bereaved families are some of those who need supportive contact around this time of year.
 By simply acknowledging that Christmas can be a difficult time, the family can be reminded of the care of their church.
 These ideas, offered from busy clergy, are simple, but focused.

 Targeted invitation seems to work well.
 Why not invite your family contacts to just one event?
 Church of England research showed that traditional nativity or crib services are the most likely service baptism families will want to be part of, but any of these ideas may work well too.

 Whether recently married or soon-to-be married, Christmas is a great time to contact couples.
 Their reception venues and others will be sending cards and inviting them to events at this time, and couples like to hear from us too.